mxslk/DebugYourPain/content/posts/cohort_nov24.md

 ### How it works

 - Join a supportive cohort to move through a pain debugging protocol
-- Meet 2-3x per week to learn, practice, and discuss
+- Meet 2-3x per week to learn, and practice established techniques for addressing pain
-- Get prompted
 - 1 on 1 guidance from Max or Tanner